Pen and Tell It!

 2nd/3rd Grade Classes

-Sunday, Nov.
-2 from 1:30-3:00 pm
+Sunday, April 12 from 1:00-2:30 pm

-TUITION: $20
+Tuition: $20

 Teacher: Dr. Eunice Inez Petty-Newsome is the author of the picture book, My Father’s Antique Store, as well as a teacher in Columbus City Schools, and founder of @Education Today, LLC.
 Her goal is to build bridges across generations.
 Visit her website at www.educationtoday1.com.